There are various other council services that could be of assistance when starting up your own business along with other local support organisations.

 Hull and Humber Chamber of Commerce (external website)

 Youth Enterprise offers a range of support to young people (up to 25 years) with the ambition to start a business:

 The Bondholder scheme is an 180-strong powerful network of businesses that work together to raise the profile of Hull and East Yorkshire:

 Bondholders (external website)

-GOV.uk - UK Trade & Investment (external website)
+GOV.uk - Department for International Trade (external website)

 Support for agricultural or rural businesses: